gabriel-vanca/Arch-PowerShell/README.md

 Notes:

-* On Windows you need to run this from a terminal with admin priviledges.
+* On Windows you need to run this from a terminal with admin privileges.
 * On Linux, make sure the command is **not** run from the root user as in that case the theme will only be available for the root user.

 ```powershell